huss-osman/linux-fundamentals/bash-scripting/fundamentals/09-conditionals.md

 ## Overview
 **Conditionals** allow **Bash scripts** to make decisions by evaluating expressions and executing different code paths based on the result.
 They are commonly implemented using statements like `if`, `elif`, and `else`, which check whether a condition is true before running specific commands.
 For example, `if [ "$age" -ge 18 ]; then echo "Adult"; fi` executes only if the condition evaluates successfully.

-Conditionals are fundamental for automation, validation, and safe scripting.
+**Conditionals** are fundamental for **automation, validation, and safe scripting**.
 They allow scripts to respond dynamically to user input, file states, command results, or system conditions, making automation more intelligent and reliable.

 ---